msalehicode/BeanChat/README.md

 17. **Servers can have their information** such as Name, Version, Website, Avatar and Uptime).
 18. **User Profile**, can open User's profile by clicking on their name/avatar to see their data (statis,name,id,current channel with button join his channel).
 19. **Mute/Unmute** users' voice locally, also can **adjust voice volume** of users by right click on their name in user's setting popup.
+20. **identity** system for login into accounts. also can switch/rename/create/delete identities when user is disconnected from any server.
 ---

 # 🛠 Building